CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 These options are set with the menu that opens from the three dots next to the definition field.

 Now you can send the account information to the new user and he/she will be able to use Nextcloud to upload and download data to the data bucket that was linked to the Nextcloud server.
-Not that this user doesn't need to have CSC account, Nextcloud account is enough.
+Note that this user doesn't need to have CSC account, Nextcloud account is enough.